Kroger paid employee bonuses in March, asked for money back in April

 Kroger employees complained for months about payroll mistakes that made their checks too small.
 But it turns out it's also a problem if your bonus check is too large – and the company demands a refund bigger than the bonus and overpayment combined.

-"It feels like a slap in the face," said Tabitha Gilvin, a bakery manager at Kroger's Hartwell store.
+"It feels like a slap in the face," said Tabitha Gilvin, a bakery manager at Kroger's Hartwell, Ohio, store.
 "I worked hard to get that bonus.
 I just want what's supposed to be mine."

 Gilvin is one of about 50 local bakery managers who received incorrect bonus amounts in March when they were included for the first time in Kroger's store incentive program, according to Kevin Garvey, Local 75 president of the United Food and Commercial Workers union.